tharindulucky/supercrawler/README.md

 I have included a keywords file with around 800 keywords.
 And also I added a seeder file to insert some locations.

-The script may take time to fetch data from on sub pages of web pages liked with URLs.
+The script may take time to fetch data from on sub pages of web pages linked with URLs.